By Aydin Quach (he/him/his), currently a Master of Arts in History candidate. Aydin is of Chinese-Vietnamese heritage.

 This experience was enriched by my classmates and friends who have expanded my frameworks of knowledge and perspectives on the world.
 They also provide me with comfort and wisdom in times of worry.
 One point of worry is the recent rise in anti-Asian racism.
 Make no mistake: anti-Asian racism has existed in Canada for centuries.
 Recent events have simply burst the bubble that many people lived in.
 The anger and pain I have heard from my community inspired me to spend time reflecting on my own experiences and listening to others’ stories.
 Over the past few weeks, I reached out to students and faculty from UBC’s Asian language programs to hear their experiences with racism and discrimination, and ask what they have been doing to heal themselves and their communities during this time.

-This is part one in a two-part series featuring student and faculty voices from the UBC community.
-In part one, we spoke with four undergraduate students.
+This is part one in a four-part series, featuring student, faculty, and staff voices from the UBC community.

 Alger Liang (he/him/his)